volcengine/verl/docs/algo/grpo.md

 ### DrGRPO

-The work [Understanding R1-Zero-Like Training: A Critical Perspective](https://arxiv.org/pdf/2503.20783) claims there's optimization bias in GRPO, that leads to artificially longer responses, especially for incorrect outputs.
-This inefficiency stems from the way GRPO calculates advantages using group-based reward normalization, which can inadvertently favor longer, less accurate responses.
+[Understanding R1-Zero-Like Training: A Critical Perspective](https://arxiv.org/pdf/2503.20783) claims there's optimization bias in GRPO, which leads to artificially longer responses, especially for incorrect outputs.
+This inefficiency stems from the way GRPO calculates advantages using group-based reward normalization.
 Instead, DrGRPO aggregates token-level losses by normalizing with a global constant to eliminate length bias.

 Configure the following to enable DrGRPO, with all other parameters the same as GRPO's: